Capati/renderlink/README.md

 lets you write modern HLSL-style shaders and compile them to multiple targets.
 The current examples is using slang to compile for the supported backends.

-So the short version:

-- WGSL: browser only
-- Native: use whatever you want
-- Recommendation: use Slang and let it handle the compiled parts

 ### Bind Group Layout

-Unlike WebGPU, Odin GPU **requires explicit bind group layout creation**.
-The WebGPU convenience feature `"auto"` and the method `renderPipelineGetBindGroupLayout()` are **not available** in this library.
+Unlike WebGPU `"auto"` layout that allows the API to infer bind group layouts from shader reflection at pipeline creation time, Odin GPU **requires explicit bind group layout creation**.
+The WebGPU convenience feature `"auto"` and the procedure `render_pipeline_get_bind_group_layout()` are currently **not available**.

-**Why the difference?**

-WebGPU's `"auto"` layout allows the API to infer bind group layouts from shader reflection at pipeline creation time.
-While convenient, this approach:
-- Hides resource binding structure from the application
-- Can make debugging and optimization more difficult
-- Doesn't fit well with certain native backend patterns

-**What this means for you:**

-You must explicitly create and provide `BindGroupLayout` objects when creating pipelines and bind groups.
+You must explicitly create and provide `Bind_Group_Layout` objects when creating pipelines and bind groups.
 This gives you full control over resource bindings and makes the relationship between shaders and resources explicit in your code.